dotnsf/doodleshareex/README.md

   - http://localhost:8082/

-- Click `Open WebSocket connection` and `Send` text message in each browsers/tabs.
+- Input your name, and Click `Start` button.
+Then you can draw and share your hand-drawing doodle.

   - Confirm each message would be sent to all client